 Just like people, kittens and cats sneeze for a variety of reasons.
 An occasional sneeze isn't a symptom of a serious problem, but constant sneezing (especially when accompanied by nasal discharge and lethargy or lack of appetite) could be a sign of an illness.

 If your kitten is sneezing, you may worry that something is seriously wrong.
-The good news is that there are many minor reasons for a sneezing kitten.
+The good news is that there are many minor reasons for a mildly sneezing kitten.
+Excessive or moderate and severe sneezing, should always be checked out by a veterinarian.

 Why Do Kittens Sneeze?